jorgebucaran/superfine/README.md

 }
 ```

-### Components
+### Functional Components

-Superfine supports the JSX component syntax.
-A component is a function that returns a virtual node.
+A functional component is a function that returns a virtual node.
 Unlike React, Inferno, etc., Superfine components are stateless — class based components can't be created.
 Everything the component needs to work must be passed on via the `props` argument, which consists of the component attributes and children.

 ```jsx
 import { h, patch } from "superfine"